-- If a full time or part time employee is absent from work on a public holiday (and their absence is consistent with the minimum entitlements described above) they are entitled to be paid: - o as if they were required to work their ordinary hours on the public holiday; and - \circ $\;$ at the rate they would have received as payment for those hours under this WA award. - If a casual employee does not work on a public holiday they are not entitled to payment. - Employees who would not ordinarily work on the public holiday (such as part time employees who do not work on that day of the week) and employees on unpaid leave on the public holiday are not entitled to payment. - If a full time, part time or casual employee works on a public holiday (or a substituted public holiday) they must be paid at the public holiday pay rates required by this award.
+- If a full time or part time employee is absent from work on a public holiday (and their absence is consistent with the minimum entitlements described above) they are entitled to be paid: - o as if they were required to work their ordinary hours on the public holiday; and - at the rate they would have received as payment for those hours under this WA award. - If a casual employee does not work on a public holiday they are not entitled to payment. - Employees who would not ordinarily work on the public holiday (such as part time employees who do not work on that day of the week) and employees on unpaid leave on the public holiday are not entitled to payment. - If a full time, part time or casual employee works on a public holiday (or a substituted public holiday) they must be paid at the public holiday pay rates required by this award.
+View the Pastrycooks Award on the WA Industrial Relations Commission website or call Wageline on 1300 655 266.